Young woman in bed suffering from cancer

 —Carmen Abruzzo, Brooklyn, NY

-When caring for a loved one who is facing a significant or life-altering illness, the topic of hospice or palliative care has most likely risen.
-The spread of COVID-19 has also caused many to think more deeply about their own medical wishes, making family conversations about pain management and end-of-life care more commonplace.
-As family members, we want the best for our loved ones and choosing the right care for them can make a huge difference.
-This is why knowing the difference between palliative and hospice care and understanding which meets your loved one’s preferences is useful.
+When caring for a loved one facing a serious or life-altering illness, the topic of hospice or palliative care often comes up.
+Family discussions about pain management and end-of-life care have become more common as we think more deeply about medical wishes.
+As family members, we want the best for our loved ones, and choosing the right care can make a significant difference.
+That’s why understanding the difference between palliative and hospice care, and knowing which one aligns with your loved one’s preferences, is so important.

 The objective of both palliative and hospice care is to improve the quality of life for a patient by offering comfort, dignity, respect and providing much-needed support to loved ones.
 While there are many misconceptions, neither palliative or hospice care necessarily prolong life, nor do they hasten death.
 So, what is the difference between the two?